Birth, Parents and Siblings

 Bonnie & Jim’s good friends in Sapulpa included Dick and Ivene McCaig.
 Dick was Jim’s enlistment partner in crime and Ivene was Bonnie Elizabeth’s tap dance teacher.
 Their other good friends were Jean and John Mose – John was also their family dentist.

-1948 – 1948 Fort Smith, Arkansas.
-Evidently, Jim left his job with Davis Rule to pursue an opportunity in Fort Smith, Arkansas, approximately 130 miles to the southeast of Sapulpa.
-Bonnie Elizabeth is not sure of Jim’s occupation and reason for going because it was so short lived.
-Perhaps it was a venture with Milford Davis.
+1948 – 1948 Fort Smith, Arkansas, approximately 130 miles to the southeast of Sapulpa.
 In Fort Smith, Bonnie Elizabeth attended The Peabody School, which was later converted into special education center but is no longer standing and has been replaced with apartment buildings.
+Bonnie Elizabeth is not 100% sure of Jim’s occupation and reason for going because it was so short lived.
+Anecdotally , Jim left his job with Davis Rule to pursue an opportunity with Frigidaire, a division of General Motors, in Fort Smith.

 1949 – 1952 Dayton, Ohio.
 After a year in Oklahoma City, Jim secured a new role with Frigidaire in Dayton, Ohio as the national sales representative for electric ranges.
 The family first rented a home at 54 W. Bruce Avenue off N. Main Street, then they rented a home at 448 Grafton Avenue, off Salem Avenue, near the Dayton Art Institute.
 Bonnie Elizabeth attended the 8th, 9th, 10thgrades at Colonel White lower high school and was due to next attend Fairview High School, the senior high school for students in the 11th and 12thgrades.
 Colonel White was located at 501 Niagara Avenue in the Santa Clara / Mount Vernon neighborhood but was demolished in 2008 and is now a small park surrounded by homes.
 Bonnie Maude was active in women’s church circles at College Hill Presbyterian Church at 1547 Philadelphia Drive.
 One of Bonnie Elizabeth’s Sunday school teachers, Mrs. Lois Bruce, was her future mother-in-law’s good friend, unbeknownst to Bonnie and Bonnie at the time.
 Bonnie Elizabeth also remembers that her group of friends at the time were very impressed with their preacher, Wiley Prugh, whose sister many years later served in the Southminster Presbyterian Church with Bonnie Elizabeth.
 Bonnie Maude was also active with friends and neighbors.
 During this period, Jim and Bonnie taught Bonnie Elizabeth’s first boyfriend, Ron Tateman, how to play bridge and he would come over to play with them often.

-1957 – 1968 Dayton, Ohio.
+1957 – 1966 Dayton, Ohio.
 In 1958, Jim was promoted to a role in Frigidaire’s main office, its headquarters in Dayton, Ohio.
-Jim was the national merchandise manager for ranges, room air conditioners and dishwashers.
+Jim was the National Product Sales Manager for ranges, air conditioners and dishwashers.
 They moved into a house at 413 Harmon Blvd in Oakwood.
 As Bonnie and Jim moved to Dayton, Bonnie Elizabeth took a job in Central City, Colorado in summer of 1958 to sing in the opera and then went on directly to study abroad in Zurich, Switzerland for the 1958 – 1959 school year, She returned to Dayton in the spring of 1959 and moved back in with her parents on Harmon Blvd – she had the entire upstairs loft as her bedroom.

 Bonnie Maude’s father, Papa O’by, died in May 1960.
 At that time Bonnie Elizabeth had just become engaged to Bob Riordan.
 However, Bonnie Maude asked that Bob not attend the funeral because he was, as of that time, not yet introduced to the family.
 Bob and Bonnie got married June 18th, 1960.